zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

+- `KEYSTORE_DIRECTORY`: This is a path to a USS folder containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
+This also contains a trust store used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
+The keystore directory must be create the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.

 ## Zowe keystore directory

 <<JRW EDITED UP TO HERE>>